mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

     1. Node Pool

         A Node Pool is a collection of machines with identical properties.
 For example, a cluster might have one Node Pool with large memory capacity, another Node Pool with GPU support.
-Each Node Pool is described by three objects: The MachinePool references an object that describes the configuration of Kubernetes components (e.g., kubelet) deployed on each node pool machine, and an infrastructure-specific object that describes the properties of all node pool machines.
+Each Node Pool is described by three objects: The MachinePool references an object that describes the configuration of Kubernetes components (for example, the kubelet) deployed on each node pool machine, and an infrastructure-specific object that describes the properties of all node pool machines.
 Here, it references a _KubeadmConfigTemplate_, and an _AzureMachineTemplate_ object, which describes the instance type, the type of disk used, the size of the disk, among other properties.

     For in-depth documentation about the objects, read [Concepts][capi_concepts] in the Cluster API Book.

+## (Optional) Configure existing network infrastructure in the cluster

+As part of inspecting and editing your cluster objects, you can also configure it to use existing network infrastructure.
+If you do not need to use an existing network infrastructure, you can skip this step.

+1. Review the following AzureCluster excerpt, noting the entries under `networkSpec` for the apiServerLB, nodeOutboundLB, subnets, and vnet values:

+    ```yaml
+    ---
+    apiVersion: infrastructure.cluster.x-k8s.io/v1alpha4
+    kind: AzureCluster
+    metadata:
+      creationTimestamp: "2021-12-17T20:25:12Z"
+      generation: 1
+      name: my-azure-cluster
+      namespace: default
+      uid: 64851501-f658-4b40-84a7-6a9f7c871629
+    spec:
+      additionalTags:
+        konvoy.d2iq.io_cluster-name: my-azure-cluster
+        konvoy.d2iq.io_version: v2.1.0
+      azureEnvironment: AzurePublicCloud
+      bastionSpec: {}
+      controlPlaneEndpoint:
+        host: ""
+        port: 0
+      location: westus
+      networkSpec:
+        apiServerLB:
+          frontendIPs:
+          - name: my-azure-cluster-public-lb-frontEnd
+            publicIP:
+              name: pip-my-azure-cluster-apiserver
+          idleTimeoutInMinutes: 4
+          name: my-azure-cluster-public-lb
+          sku: Standard
+          type: Public
+        nodeOutboundLB:
+          frontendIPs:
+          - name: my-azure-cluster-frontEnd
+            publicIP:
+              name: pip-my-azure-cluster-node-outbound
+          frontendIPsCount: 1
+          idleTimeoutInMinutes: 4
+          name: my-azure-cluster
+          sku: Standard
+          type: Public
+        subnets:
+        - cidrBlocks:
+          - 10.0.0.0/16
+          name: my-azure-cluster-controlplane-subnet
+          natGateway:
+            ip:
+              name: ""
+          role: control-plane
+          routeTable: {}
+          securityGroup:
+            name: my-azure-cluster-controlplane-nsg
+        - cidrBlocks:
+          - 10.1.0.0/16
+          name: my-azure-cluster-node-subnet
+          natGateway:
+            ip:
+              name: ""
+          role: node
+          routeTable:
+            name: my-azure-cluster-node-routetable
+          securityGroup:
+            name: my-azure-cluster-node-nsg
+        vnet:
+          cidrBlocks:
+          - 10.0.0.0/8
+          name: my-azure-cluster-vnet
+          resourceGroup: my-azure-cluster
+      resourceGroup: my-azure-cluster
+    ```

+    After you make and verify changes in these areas, save the file and go to the "create the actual cluster" procedure.

+## Create the actual Azure Kubernetes cluster

+Use this procedure to create the Azure Kubernetes cluster when you finish your inspection and edits.

-1. Create the cluster from the objects.
+1. Create the cluster from the generated, and any modified, YAML objects using the command:

     ```sh
     kubectl apply -f ${CLUSTER_NAME}.yaml
     ```

+    The output appears similar to:

     ```sh
     cluster.cluster.x-k8s.io/my-azure-cluster created